obesampson80/alx-system_engineering-devops/0x00-shell_basics/README.md

 *pwd*  prints the absolute path name of the current working directory.
 # 1. What’s in there?
 *ls* Display the content list of your current directory
+#2.
+There is no place like home
+*cd ../../root* Changes working directory to the user's home directory